daltlc/humankey/README.md

 ## The Problem

-WebAuthn is great for login — but login only proves who you are, not what you approved.
+WebAuthn is great for login, but login only proves who you are, not what you approved.
 A compromised session can silently initiate transfers, change settings, or delete data without the user ever touching their key again.

 There's no standard way to require a hardware key tap **per action**, and no way to prove the user actually read what they were approving before they tapped.